usgs/wdfn-blog/content/api_catalog.md

 resulting URL, and cleverly incorporating it into your code by modifying arguments as needed.

-**USGS intends to decommission these endpoints in the coming years, but not until adequate replacements have been developed.**  Until then, although we caution that these old services may be challenging to incorporate into modern software, you may find them uniquely valuable if they provide the water data your application needs.
+**USGS intends to decommission these endpoints in the coming years, but not until adequate replacements have been developed.**  Until then, although we caution that these old endpoints may be challenging to incorporate into modern software, you may find them uniquely valuable if they provide the water data your application needs.

 - [__Annual-peaks data.__](https://waterdata.usgs.gov/nwis/peak/)  The single highest flow rate and stream water level in a given